Headshot of Sally Brown, curator, Art in the Libraries, WVU Libraries.

 Alumni Exhibition — Submissions Open!

-Special thanks to the WVU Alumni Association for helping us promote, and to Ruth Yang (BFA ’21), who joins as a special alumni juror.
+Special thanks to the WVU Alumni Association for their promotion support, and to Ruth Yang (BFA ’21), who joins as a special alumni juror.

 💡 Do you know any WVU alumni who make art?
-No formal education in art required!
-Send them a note to submit!
+No formal art education required!
+Send them a note to submit.

-📸 Image: Ruth Yang exhibiting at WVU Libraries
+📸 Image: Ruth Yang exhibiting in 2019 at WVU Libraries.

 Artist-in-Residence — Environmental Archives

-Applications for the artist-in-residency 2026 closed on November 28, and we received some great proposals.
-This year’s to be announced artist will explore the West Virginia & Regional History Center’s environmental archives, culminating around Earth Day 2026
+Applications for the 2026 artist-in-residency closed on November 28, and we received some wonderful proposals.
+This year’s selected artist will explore the WVU West Virginia & Regional History Center’s environmental archives, culminating around Earth Day 2026.

-Keep an eye out on exlibris.lib.wvu.edu for an announcement about who this year’s activist artist in residence will be early next year.
+Keep an eye on exlibris.lib.wvu.edu for our announcement of the new activist artist in residence early next year.

 Thanks to our sponsors, including the Appalachian Community Development Association Festival and the Oakland Foundation, for supporting this program.